elastic/app-search-node/README.md

 #### Swiftype.com App Search users:

-When using the [SaaS version available on swiftype.com](https://app.swiftype.com/as) of App Search, you can configure the client using your `hostIdentifier` instead of the `base_endpoint` parameter.
+When using the [SaaS version available on swiftype.com](https://app.swiftype.com/as) of App Search, you can configure the client using your `hostIdentifier` instead of the `baseUrlFn` parameter.
 The `hostIdentifier` can be found within the [Credentials](https://app.swiftype.com/ascredentials) menu.

 ```javascript